foundry-vtt-community/wiki.js/development/api/flags.md

 ## API Interactions

-These are the most common ways users interact with flags.
+These are the most common ways developers interact with flags.

 ### Setting a flag's value
 Flags are automatically namespaced within the first parameter given to [`Document#setFlag`](https://foundryvtt.com/api/classes/foundry.abstract.Document.html#setFlag).